grantcarthew/node-scalable-blob-store/README.md

 Once the latest path has been determined, the number of files within the directory are counted to ensure it remains under the configured value.
 This is to prevent disk performance issues when very large numbers of files are stored within a single directory.
 If the number of items within a directory becomes too large, a new storage path is determined.

-Because there are no databases used to manage the files in the root path, it is up to you to maintain the returned `blobStore` path and metadata about the stored files in your own database.
+Because there are no databases used to manage the files in the root path, it is up to you to maintain the returned `blobPath` value and metadata about the stored files in your own database.

 The reason `scalable-blob-store` is scalable is due to the naming of the directories and files within your file system.
-Every directory and file saved to disk is named by a generated id based on either [CUID][cuid-url] or [UUID v4][uuid-url] (here is a [discussion about CUIDs and UUIDs][cuid-discuss-url]).
+Every directory and file saved to disk is named by a generated unique id based on a user defined funciton.
+You could use any unique id generator such as [ULID][ulid-url], [CUID][cuid-url], [UUID v4][uuid-url], or MongoDBs [ObjectIds][objectid-url] just to name a few.
+Check out my [Awesome Unique ID][awesome-url] repository for more examples.
 Merging directories between servers or disks should never cause file name collisions.

 If a replicated or cluster file system is in use the only conflict that can occur is when one server is reading a file while another is removing the same file. `scalable-blob-store` does not try to manage this conflict, however it will raise the exception.